StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 * tagger.py
 	* This creates a "tagged" version of a source EAXS file.
 * entities.py
-	* This creates a Stanford CoreNLP compliant dictionary of custom pattern for NER by reading the data in a defined Excel template.
+	* This creates a Stanford CoreNLP compliant version of NER patterns from a source Microsoft Excel file.

 Both scripts can be used as native Python classes or as command line scripts.

-## Using each module with Python
+## Using modules with Python
-To get started, import a module and run help().
+To get started, import a module and run help() from with in a Python interpreter.

 Example: